fabioismerim/ISL_book/Chapter_02/README.md

 Before reading the data into R, it can be viewed in Excel or a text editor.

-<b>(a)</b> Use the read.csv() function to read the data into R. Call the
-loaded data college.
+  (a) Use the read.csv() function to read the data into R. Call the loaded data college.
 Make sure that you have the directory set to the correct location for the data.

-<b>(b)</b> Look at the data using the fix() function.
-You should notice
-that the first column is just the name of each university.We don’t really want R to treat this as data.
+  (b) Look at the data using the fix() function.
+You should notice that the first column is just the name of each university.We don’t really want R to treat this as data.
 However, it may be handy to have these names for later.
 Try the following commands:

   > rownames (college )=college [,1]
   > fix (college )

   You should see that there is now a row.names column with the name of each university recorded.
 This means that R has given each row a name corresponding to the appropriate university.
 R will not try to perform calculations on the row names.
 However, we still need to eliminate the first column in the data where the names are stored.
 Try

   > college =college [,-1]
   > fix (college )

   Now you should see that the first data column is Private.
 Note that another column labeled row.names now appears before the Private column.
 However, this is not a data column but rather the name that R is giving to each row.

-<b>(c)</b>
+  (c)

   i.
 Use the summary() function to produce a numerical summary of the variables in the data set.